stefexec/PJ64Keygen/README.md

 ## How To Use

 Run .py file or use precompiled binary.
-Double-click 'keyfile.reg' and add to windows registry.
+Double-click 'pj64_keyfile.reg' and add to windows registry.
 Done!

 ```bash
 # Clone this repository